poiko34/fake-user/README.md

 # Fake Data Generator

-This project is designed to generate random fake data, such as name, age, gender, phone number, passport details, and credit history.
-Data can be generated for different countries: Russia (ru), Poland (pl), USA (us).
+This project is a tool to generate random fake data, such as name, age, gender, phone number, passport details, and credit history.
+The data can be generated for different countries: Russia (ru), Poland (pl), and the USA (us).

 ## Requirements

-To use the script, Python version 3.6 or higher and the `Faker` library are required.
+To use the script, you need to have Python version 3.6 or higher installed along with the `Faker` library.

 ### Installing Dependencies

 1. **Install Python** (if not already installed):
-   - For Ubuntu/Debian-based distributions, you can install Python with the following command:
+   - For **Ubuntu/Debian-based distributions**, you can install Python using the following commands:

      ```bash
      sudo apt update